rain64x/open-listings/docs/README.md

 # Open-listings

-**Open-listings is a listings' website, particularly, similar to the open-listings we see on news-papers.
-Let's bring the same idea to the web; This time offering rich input forms, interactive UI, an interactive Map all presented to user with multiple languages and most importantly respecting users privacy.**
+**Open-listings is a listings' website, particularly, similar to the open-listings we see on newspapers.
+Let's bring the same idea to the web; This time offering rich input forms, interactive UI, and an interactive Map all presented to the user with multiple languages and most importantly respecting users' privacy.**

 ### Countdown to production
 <p align="center">